goadesign/goa/DESIGN_PRINCIPLES.md

 described by the endpoint response type.
 The `HTTP` function may optionnally use response type attributes to define response headers.
-Any attribute of the response type that is not explicitly used to define a response header defines a field of the response body implcitly.
+Any attribute of the response type that is not explicitly used to define a response header defines a field of the response body implicitly.
 This alleviates the need to repeat all the response type attributes to define the body since in most cases only a few would map to headers.